 Ensure Environmental Justice & Energy Independence

 It is unacceptable for fossil fuel and energy companies to dictate how we treat our planet.
 We need bold action, and a transformation of our political and economic systems to combat climate change.
-Those who have been and will most impacted by climate change must be centered in our policies: communities of color and Indigenous populations, along with workers who would be out of employment from a divestment from the fossil fuel industry.
+Those who have been and will be most impacted by climate change must be centered in our policies: communities of color and Indigenous populations, along with workers who would be out of employment from a divestment from the fossil fuel industry.

 - For every $1 million we invest on clean energy infrastructure, we create an average of 17 jobs in all sectors of the U.S. economy, as opposed to only 5 jobs in existing fossil fuel infrastructure jobs